climatepolicyradar/navigator-db-client/README.md

 ## Run migrations

-Migrations run automatically at the begginig of the backend service executions using the `db_client.run_migrations` function.
+Migrations run automatically at the beginning of the backend service executions using the `db_client.run_migrations` function.

 ## Make migrations